sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == RSA ==

-Named for the authors Rivest, Shamir, Aldeman, RSA uses exponentiation and modular arithmetic to encrypt and decrypt messages between two parties.
+Named for the authors Rivest, Shamir, and Aldeman, RSA uses exponentiation and modular arithmetic to encrypt and decrypt messages between two parties.
 Each of those parties has their own secret and public key.
-To see how it works, following along while Alice and Babette share a message. -EG
+To see how it works, following along while Alice and Babette share a message.

 === RSA, From Alice's Perspective ===
 by Sarah Arpin, Eva Goedhart

 Babette sent Alice an encrypted message.
-You , as Alice, will provide information so that you can read Babette's message.
+You, as Alice, will provide information so that you can read Babette's message.

 {{{#!sagecell
 #Last edited 8/9/19 at 1:53pm
 print "Hi, Alice!
 Let's set up RSA together." print "" print "1.
 Input two PRIVATE distinct primes, p and q, that are each greater than 10." print "   The size of the primes depends on the size of Babette's message.
 Her message requires p,q > 10.
-A longer and stronger encrypted message requires larger primes." print "" print "2.
+A longer and stronger encrypted" print "   message requires larger primes." print "" print "2.
 Input a PUBLIC integer, e, which needs to be relatively prime to the the Euler phi function of the product pq, φ(pq)." print "   If e is not relativley prime to φ(pq), then we can not decrypt the message."